jessepav/libgdx-wiki-old/Creating-and-texturing-3d-models-in-blender-for-libgdx.md

 Click on open, navigate to where you saved the image above.
 Click on the ‘Mapping’ tab down below
 For ‘Coordinates’ select UV.
-Now you should be able to export to .obj file and load with your favorite framework .obj loader method.
-Libgdx makes this as easy as can be.
-NOTE: Make sure your texture you use is in your ‘data’ directory like other libgdx image assets!
+Now you should be able to export to .obj file and load with your favorite framework .obj loader method. libGDX makes this as easy as can be.
+NOTE: Make sure your texture you use is in your ‘data’ directory like other libGDX image assets!

 Link to original blog post: http://www.mobteklabs.com/2011/06/how-to-create-3d-models-in-blender-for-libgdx-android-iphone-etc/